JohanWulff/hbt_klub_inference/README.md

 ```

 Like above just add the -p flag and change the model name if running addBranch for a parametrised model

+## Available Models

+Both sripts requirea a model to be specified.
+Right now the possible arguments are: nonparam_baseline, param_baseline